cloudedbats/cloudedbats/README.md

 ### 1. Ultrasonic microphone

 Bats are smart animals.
-Therefore, they adapt their sounds according to the prerequisites, and although there are some typical sound elements for many species, there are many sounds that overlap between species.
+Therefore, they adapt their sounds according to the prerequisites, and although there are some typical sound elements for many species, there are many sounds that overlaps between species.
 Another thing that makes it complicated is the fact that an audio image looks different depending on the distance to the microphone.
 There are a lot of other factors like temperature, humidity, and even the angle towards the microphone that can make identical sounds look different.
 Therefore, it is good to have high quality microphones that do not distort the signal further, and it is especially true if we want to make sound analysis automatically.

 I have decided to use USB connected ultrasonic microphones and Pettersson M500-384 (running at 384 kHz) is the one that I use most of the time.
 Sometimes a sampling frequency of 500 kHz is needed, and Pettersson USB microphone M500 can handle that (with some low level coding since the M500 mic. is designed to run on Windows only and the recording unit I use is running Linux).